CoreStruct-Labs/.github/profile/README.md

 **Engineering the systems that businesses are built on.**

-*Enterprise Software · Cloud Architecture · Digital Innovation*
+*Enterprise Software · Hardware & Integrated Systems · Cloud Architecture · Digital Innovation*

 </div>